Debian/dput-ng/docs/reference/checkers.rst

             )

-As you can see, the checker verifies the hashsums, catches any Exceptions thrown by the code it uses, and rasies sane error text.
+As you can see, the checker verifies the hashsums, catches any Exceptions thrown by the code it uses, and raises sane error text.
 The Exception raised (:class:`dput.checkers.basics.HashValidationError`) is a subclass of the expected :class:`dput.exceptions.CheckerException`.